UKPLab/thesis2018-tk_mtl_sequence_tagging/README.md

 # TensorFlow MTL Sequence Tagging Framework

-The MTL sequence tagging framework allows you to train any task that can be framed as a sequence tagging problem.
+The MTL sequence tagging framework allows you to train any task that can be framed as a sequence tagging problem, i.e., POS tagging, Chunking, NER, token-level Argumentation Mining, Grapheme-to-Phoneme Conversion, Lemmatization, etc.

 Moreover, you can use multi-task learning to improve the performance compared to single-task learning approaches.

+This framework supports CRF output layers, learned character-level word representations (besides standard word embedding based word representations), and different tasks feeding from different layers in the neural network.
+The model implements hard parameter-sharing.

 > **NOTE**
 > All relative paths mentioned in this README, e.g. `cd src`, refer to the